randy3k/remote-atom/README.md

 # Installation
 Remote Atom can be easily installed using the Atom package manager.
 On the remote server, we need to install [rmate](https://github.com/aurora/rmate) (this one is the bash version).
 You don't have to install it if you have been using `rmate` with TextMate or Sublime Text.
 It is the same executable for TextMate and Sublime Text.
-If not, it can be installed by running this script (assume that you have the permission),
+If not, it (the bash version) can be installed by running this script (assume that you have the permission),

 ```bash
 curl -o /usr/local/bin/rmate https://raw.githubusercontent.com/aurora/rmate/master/rmate